hydrabus-framework/framework/CONTRIBUTING.md

 ## Before starting

-Thanks for your interest on the Hydrabus-framework project !
+Thanks for your interest in the Hydrabus-framework project!
-There are multiple ways to help beyong just writting code:
+There are multiple ways to help beyond just writing code:

 * Submit bug and feature requests with detailed information about your issue or idea.
 * Help fellow users with open issues.